Thursday, February 25, 2021

 It is how we maintain our self worth and justify ourselves.
 Race, religion and gender provide lots of material, but when we drill down we learn that many other groups feel discriminated against.
 Appearance is key to succeed in love and life.
 Conflicts drive movies

 Baldness is common among those over 50, something easily noticed--for me looking at a mirror to see thinning hair.
-Although in some circles shaved heads are concerned masculine, (even in India) in other circles baldness is embarrassing at the least.
+Although in some circles shaved heads are considered masculine, (even in India) in other circles baldness is embarrassing at the least.

 Actually the four movies are all sympathetic by pointing out the ridicule (and humiliation) suffered by those prematurely bald.
 By prematurely it is meant before marriage.
 It is accepted that older men tend to baldness.
 Hair has been linked to masculinity such as with Sampson.
 It also is part of femininity.